-Ms Anna Pasternatsky, the Supervisor of Female Students, can advise female students on welfare issues.
-She also promotes the interests of girls and helps organise our annual International Women's Day breakfast.
+Ms Anna Pasternatsky, the Supervisor of Female Students can advise female students on welfare issues.
+They also promote the interests of girls and help organise our annual International Women's Day breakfast.

-COMPUTER LOGON ISSUES/CONFIGURING YOUR DEVICE
+LOGON ISSUES/CONFIGURING YOUR DEVICE

-The school's TSO (Technical Support Officer) can help with issues using technology at school.
-The TSO can reset passwords and can provide advice on configuring devices (ie connecting devices with the school's system).
+The school's TSO (Technical Support Officer), can help with some issues you may have using technology at school.
+The TSO can reset your password and can provide advice on configuring your device (ie having your device connect with the school's system).
 The TSO's position is funded through general school contributions and the technology fee.
-For more information on BYOD, see the separate Electronic Devices and internet Usage Policy.
+For more information on BYOD, see the separate Electronic Devices and Internet Usage Policy.